 - At least nine hours outside the Department of English (from approved list, below) with at least six hours in the social sciences

 - Six hours of elective courses in humanities or social sciences (from approved list, below)

 Three credit hours are devoted to a thesis project.
 The thesis project is designed in consultation with the student’s advisor and will be based on traditional research, field experience or some combination.
 Students will choose the research methods appropriate to their particular projects.

 The online application is available on the Ohio State University Graduate and Professional Admissions website.
 Under the "Find Your Program" tab, choose English and then MA in Medical Humanities and Social Sciences.
 The application fee is $60 for domestic applicants and $70 for international applicants.

 In addition to the online application form and fee, applicants must provide the following:

 - Three (3) letters of recommendation: Please have your recommenders submit letters electronically by completing their contact information in the application form.
 A link will be sent to your recommenders to upload the letter once you have submitted your application;

 - Transcripts or record of marks for each university-level school attended (transfer credit from another institution appearing on the same transcript is not sufficient).
-Please visit the Admissions Office FAQs and click on Transcripts for more information.
+Please consult the Admissions Office FAQs, and click on "Transcripts" for more information.
 Include English translation of each of any foreign documents.
 Please do not send transcripts of course work taken at Ohio State as the Office of Graduate and Professional Admissions will obtain them directly from the Office of the University Registrar (at no cost to you);

 - GRE General Test scores (Note: the GRE Literature in English Subject Test is not required.
 MCAT scores cannot be substituted for the GRE.)
 GRE Institution code 1592 will ensure that your scores are sent to Admissions and matched with your application for the Department of English; for information about the GRE, please visit the Educational Testing Service website;